Last updated: 10/07/2023 — Do we take road safety seriously here in the Philippines? The cost of traffic violations may suggest something.

 Final thoughts

-It’s important for all drivers to know the LTO fines and penalties for various offenses.
+All drivers need to know the LTO fines and penalties for various offenses.
 They are in place to ensure road safety and discipline on the roads.
 Follow the traffic laws and regulations so you can avoid these costly fines.